suyash-jathar/quantum_app/README.md

 - **NewsAPI.org:** This app fetches news data from the NewsAPI.org website.
 NewsAPI.org provides a reliable source of news articles from various publishers worldwide.

 Zip File Download Link :-https://drive.google.com/file/d/1RL9bn6WHDoG_z6qTWsynFLEgZYlnCYXl/view?usp=sharing

+## Installation

+To run this Flutter app on your local machine, follow these steps:

+1. Clone the repository to your computer:
+2. Navigate to the project directory: `cd flutter-news-app`
+3. Install the required packages using Flutter: `flutter pub get`
+4. Run the app: `flutter run`